James Outman Player Props: Dodgers vs. Padres

-The Los Angeles Dodgers, including James Outman (.378 slugging percentage in past 10 games, including zero homers), take on starter Yu Darvish and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+The Los Angeles Dodgers, including James Outman (.333 slugging percentage in past 10 games, including no home run), battle starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.

-He collected two extra-base hits in his previous game (2-for-4 with two doubles) against the Phillies.
+He had a hitless showing in his previous game (0-for-3) against the Padres.

 James Outman Game Info & Props vs. the Padres